Blast of cold air, snow to sweep from Rockies to Midwest and Great Lakes

 In the Texas Panhandle, the front could act like what is known as a “blue norther,” a line of clouds heralding an abrupt temperature crash.

-The cold air should make it all the way to the Gulf of Mexico by Wednesday, with most of the central U.S. waking up in the 30s to near 40.
+The cold air should make it all the way to the Gulf of Mexico by Wednesday, with most of the central United States waking up in the 30s to near 40.
 A few 20s are likely in the Dakotas and across the Northern Tier.

 In Dallas, a century-old record could be broken.
 The lowest daily temperature observed April 21 was 39 degrees in 1918; the Weather Service is forecasting the morning to dip down to 37.

-Oklahoma City could set a record, too, if they make it down to 32 degrees.
+Oklahoma City could set a record, too, if it makes it down to 32 degrees.
 That’s the current forecast; a freeze warning is in effect.

 New Orleans could even have a chilly night Wednesday night, with lows near 50.
 That’s not quite a record, but it is nippy for the Big Easy.

 The cold air will reach the East Coast by Thursday morning, but will have moderated some, with temperatures about 10 to 15 degrees cooler than normal.
-Thursday night into Friday morning, parts of the interior Mid-Atlantic west of the Interstate 95 corridor, can expect some late-season frost.
+Thursday night into Friday morning, parts of the interior Mid-Atlantic west of the Interstate 95 corridor can expect some late-season frost.

-In the central U.S., the entrenched cold air will begin to retreat Thursday and especially into Friday as warm, moist air overspreads the southern Plains ahead of an approaching low pressure system.
+In the central United States, the entrenched cold air will begin to retreat Thursday and especially into Friday as warm, moist air overspreads the southern Plains ahead of an approaching low pressure system.
 That influx of warmth and humidity should set the stage for thunderstorms, a few of which could be strong to severe along the Interstate 35 corridor in Oklahoma and Texas.

-A return to more seasonable to mild conditions in the eastern half of the Lower 48 is expected next week, along with an uptick in severe weather potential for the central U.S.
+A return to more seasonable to mild conditions in the eastern half of the Lower 48 is expected next week, along with an uptick in severe weather potential for the central United States.